MzrMag/BENG-183-Group-8/RNA-Seq Data Quality Control.md

 ## FASTQ file

 FASTQ is a data file format that is used to store sequencing data and quality scores.
 It is used to contain raw data generated from NGS sequencing technologies.
+So the RNA-seqencing data is usually contained in a FASTQ file.

 Here is a sample FASTQ file:
 ![image](fastq_file.png)

+In the FASTQ file, each read is consist of four lines.
+* The first line is the sequence header which starts with an "@" (not a ">")!.
+  * From the leading "@" to the first whitespace character is considered as the sequence identifier, which consist information about the cluster and sequence run (like flow cell lane, flow cell ID, run ID, instrument name).
+  * Then the contents after the first whitespace are the sequence description.
+* The second line is the sequence or the base-calls in standard letter code (A, C, G, T, N).
+* The third line starts with a "+" and can have the same sequence identifier after, but usually just simply a "+" as a separator.
+* The fourth line are the quality scores (Phred quality score for the sequence, encoded in ASCII characters).

+## Phred Score

 # FASTP